KeroseneNotForConsumption/kerosenenotforconsumption.github.io/info/more_about_research.md

 [Click here to go back](/info)

-My deep dive into chemistry began with a challenge posed by Professor Insung S. Choi during a *Physical Organic Chemistry* lecture.
+It all began with a challenge posed by Professor Insung S. Choi during a *Physical Organic Chemistry* lecture.
 While discussing the bent bond model of double bonds, he offered an A+ to the first student who could find the earliest mention of the σ-π description of double bonds, where σ bonds are described by valence bond theory and π bonds are described by molecular orbital theory.
 To my dismay, someone else had already found a review article that credits a 1934 paper by W. G. Penney[^1] before the end of the lecture.

 <img src="/assets/img/info/bent_bond.png" width="500" style="display: block; margin: 0 auto;"/>